leptun/MUXUS/README.md

   - The clock circuitry for the hub is wrong.
 32pF capacitors should have been used and there should also be a 1M resistor between the crystal leads.
   - The USB signal routing is *horrible*.
 I'm surprised it works at all.
 I should improve that aspect if I ever make another revision (:doubt:).
   - There is a pinout conflict between the UCPD dead battery signals and the system memory DFU bootloader.
 When entering the bootloader, the DBCC1 gets assigned as USART1_TX, disabling the dead battery signal.
 As a result, power gets cut.
 This issue can be avoided if the usb C cable is connected with one of the ends reversed, so it works only 50% of the time.
 There are two solutions for a future revision of the board: I could use a protection IC with integrated DB signals such as the one used in X-NUCLEO-USBPDM1, or I could just use an MCU which doesn't have this pinout conflict (such as STM32G0B1KET6N or similar).
+  - The component placement could be better and the board could be smaller.